Dunkin’ donates $30K to Albany Med children’s hospital

 Also on Wednesday, but across the border with Massachusetts in Pittsfield, Dunkin’ donated $3,000 to the Food Bank of Western Massachusetts as part of the same initiative.

-Dunkin’ held a special check presentation at Albany Med on Wednesday at 10 a.m.
+Dunkin’ held a special check presentation at a local store on Wednesday at 10 a.m.
 Along with Stensland, also present at the ceremony was Dr. Barbara Ostrov, Chief of Service at the children’s hospital.
 “Our team of medical specialists depends on the generosity of community partners so they can continue delivering the highest quality care to the children of our region,” she said.
 “We thank Dunkin’ for its years of dedicated support to our patients and their families.”

 Since 2012, Dunkin’ says their Iced Coffee Day has generated over $275,000 for the Bernard and Millie Duker Children’s Hospital, a 125-bed facility devoted exclusively to the medical needs of infants, children, and adolescents.